-Uber has been channelling support through partnerships with several NGOs specialised in mobilising emergency assistance to save and sustain lives.
+Uber has been channeling support through partnerships with several NGOs specialized in mobilizing emergency assistance to save and sustain lives.

-Earlier in May, Uber launched its first partnership with Go Dharmic, a UK-based NGO, to support their volunteers in responding to Covid emergencies in Delhi NCR and Ahmedabad.
+Earlier in May, Uber launched its first partnership with Go Dharmic, a UK-based NGO, to support its volunteers in responding to Covid emergencies in Delhi NCR and Ahmedabad.

-The association has helped provide life-saving oxygen support to 725 people, distribute over 33,000 fresh meals and ration kits, and additionally support 15 Covid care facilities with 1,675 medical packs and 250 hospital beds.
+The association has helped provide life-saving oxygen support to 725 people, distributed over 33,000 fresh meals and ration kits, and additionally supported 15 Covid care facilities with 1,675 medical packs and 250 hospital beds.